maxlandon/wiregost/server/certs/README.md

 * `GhostCA`     - Used to encrypt and authenticate client-side C2 channels between the Server and the Ghosts.
                   Uses both ECC and RSA certificates, depending on the use case.
-* `OperatorCA`  - Used to sign certs that authenticate and encrypt the mutual TLS connection between an operator and the server.
+* `UserCA`      - Used to sign certs that authenticate and encrypt the mutual TLS connection between a user and the server.
 * `ServerCA`    - Used to secure server-side C2, the ServerCA public key is embedded into the Ghost binaries.
 * `HTTPSCA`     - Used to generate self-signed HTTPS certificates (that are not used to encrypt C2 data).